ashikmeerankutty/twilio-webchat-react-app/README.md

 5. **Include a fingerprint in the token.** Generate a fingerprint to try to identify the client and include it in the token.
 When the token is sent, the fingerprint is generated again and compared with the token's fingerprint.

 ## 2. Upload Compiled and Minimised React App Code
-By running `yarn build`, you will create a bundle file for the whole Webchat React App.
+By running `npm build`, you will create a bundle file for the whole Webchat React App.
 Make sure to upload and host this file on your server, or on a host service, that is accessible from your website's domain.

 ## 3. Update Your Website Template